Carpathian montane conifer forests: Fauna

 The Carpathian montane forests are one of the most sizable refuges in Central Europe for large predators and raptors, including brown bear (Ursus arctos), wolf (Canis lupus), Eurasian lynx (Lynx lynx), European wildcat (Felis silvestris), and golden eagle (Aquila chrysaetos).
 The Tatra chamois (Rupicapra rupicapra tatrica) is a subspecies of goat-antelope endemic to the Tatra Mountains.
 Small populations of European bison (Bison bonasus) range free in the Carpathians.
 Other large herbivores include red deer (Cervus elaphus hippelaphus) and roe deer (Capreolus capreolus).

 Protected areas

 A 2017 assessment found that 29,488 km^{2}, or 24%, of the ecoregion is in protected areas.
-Protected areas include Low Tatras National Park, Muránska planina National Park, Veľká Fatra National Park, and Poloniny National Park in Slovakia, Bieszczady National Park in Poland, Carpathian National Nature Park, Carpathian Biosphere Reserve, Cheremosh National Nature Park, Gorgany Nature Reserve, Skole Beskids National Nature Park, Synevyr National Nature Park, and Uzhanian National Nature Park in Ukraine, and Maramureș Mountains Natural Park, Rodna National Park, Călimani National Park, Grădiștea Muncelului-Cioclovina Natural Park, Piatra Craiului National Park and Apuseni Natural Park in Romania.